espocrm/documentation/docs/administration/entity-manager.md

 ## Copying to another instance

-All customizations made through Entity Manager are stored in the 'custom' folder.
-You need to copy contents of that folder to another instance and then run rebuild (CLI command `php rebuild.php`).
+All customizations made through Entity Manager are stored in the `custom/Espo/Custom` folder.
+You need to copy contents of this folder to another instance and then run rebuild (CLI command `php rebuild.php`).